get rid of cluster flies

 To get rid of cluster flies from your home or business premises call 0800 026 0308

-Cluster flies look similar to house flies, however they behave very differently as they’re sluggish and don’t buzz around.
-They aren’t a health hazard as they aren’t attracted to your food or waste as somewhere to lay their eggs.
+Cluster flies look similar to house flies, however their behaviour is very different as they’re sluggish and don’t buzz around.
 They only invade homes when they’re looking for somewhere dry and sheltered to hibernate.
+They aren’t a health hazard as they don’t lay their eggs in food or waste.

 Why are cluster flies a nuisance?

-• They are a nuisance because they infest properties in large numbers.
-Hundreds of flies form clusters in upstairs rooms, roof spaces, wall cavities or window sash boxes.
+• Cluster flies hibernate in large numbers, with hundreds of flies forming clusters in upstairs rooms, roof spaces, wall cavities and window sash boxes.

 • They go into hibernation gradually over several days.
-From late summer they start to gather in large numbers on sunny, light-coloured outside walls.
+In early autumn they start to gather in large numbers on sunny, light-coloured outside walls.
 Eventually they find their way inside by squeezing through crevices and cracks around tiles, window frames or under the eaves.

 • Once a hibernation site is selected, the descendants use the same site year after year because of genetic memory.

-If you have a cluster fly problem you will notice dead, dying or lazy flies around windows or in roof spaces in the autumn or on warm days during late winter and early spring.
+If you have a cluster fly problem you’ll notice dead, dying or lazy flies around windows or in roof spaces in the autumn or on warm days during late winter and early spring.

-Dying flies may be seen for up to four weeks after treatment as it depends on temperature and how much insecticide they have absorbed.
+Dying flies may be seen for up to 4-weeks after treatment as it depends on temperature and how much insecticide they have absorbed.

-An electric fly killers (EFK) can significantly reduce, but not solve, the problem.
+An electric fly killer (EFK) can significantly reduce, but not solve, the problem ongoing.

 Buy an electric fly killer (EFK) from our online shop